haensl/homebrew-haensl/README.md

 # homebrew-haensl

-MacOS formulae for the Homebrew package manager
+MacOS formulae for the Homebrew package manager.

 ## Quick start